Done For You One-time Discourse Installation Options

 - User Notes — annotate user accounts

 - Canned Replies — automate common staff replies

 Installing custom plugins involves removing any plugins installed with the Standard or Advanced Packages and/or install any other plugin you wish.
 Non-official plugins can break your server if the plugin maintainer does not update the plugin to keep pace with Discourse's fast-moving development cycle.

 Mailgun Mail Delivery

 Discourse requires mail delivery to work.
-Mailgun is my recommended provider with free delivery of the first 10,000 messages/month.
+Mailgun is my recommended provider.
+At the time of this writing, there is no longer a free plan, but the current rate is $0.80/1000 messages, and they do not bill for < $1, so I believe that you should be able to send up to 1249 messages per month for free.
 You must create your own Mailgun account, verify your email address, and provide credit card information.
 When you place the order you will provide an API key that will enable me to configure Mailgun to deliver mail for your Discourse server host name.
 I will provide you instructions for configuring DNS to activate Mailgun delivery for your domain.

 Custom Mail Server

 Use another mail delivery service that you configure.
 You must provide me with the SMTP server address, username, password, and port.
 It is your responsibility to configure the server to deliver mail from firstname.lastname@example.org.
 Please see this custom install form to place your order.
 When you click the "Custom Mail Sending Service" checkbox options to enter your SMTP credentials will appear.